 Unfortunately, though, coverage for the formula is not the norm in the insurance world, even when the mother is physically unable to breastfeed.
 Since insurance companies are not required to provide coverage for formula, they usually won’t.”

+Musson suggests looking into WIC, the United States Department of Agriculture’s Women, Infants and Children supplemental nutrition program.
 However, not all moms are eligible for WIC, as they must fall into a certain low-income financial bracket.
 And even for moms who are eligible for WIC, there are different benefits for those who opt to breastfeed.
 For example, only moms who decide on the Fully or Mostly Breastfeeding package receive WIC food for a full year; moms who breastfeed some or fully formula feed only get a food package until the baby is six months old.

 “Breastfeeding is one of the most effective preventive health measures for mothers and children.
 The benefits to both the child and mother are well-documented, but without easy access to a breast pump or to breastfeeding consultation, some mothers cannot continue to nurse.
 For working or low-income mothers’, the cost hurdle can be especially difficult.
 In this letter, my colleagues and I urge Secretary Burwell to enforce the ACA so that no woman has to forgo breastfeeding because she cannot afford a breast pump or the counseling services.”

 Health insurance covers breast pumps and breastfeeding support so women can feed their children regardless of the financial burden.
-But what about the cost hurdles of formula or donated breastmilk for mothers who physically can’t breastfeed and must turn to formula, like Meredith, Renata, or Meghan Koziel; a breast cancer survivor who is now petitioning her insurance company to cover the cost of her formula.
+But what about the cost hurdles of formula or donated breastmilk for mothers who physically can’t breastfeed and must turn to formula, like Allie, Meredith, Renata, or Meghan Koziel; a breast cancer survivor who is now petitioning her insurance company to cover the cost of her formula.

 “My insurance company covered my bras and my fake nipples, but they won’t cover food for me to feed my baby,” Meghan says.
 “It’s infuriating.
 If moms that have boobs can get a free breast pump, why can’t I, a mom without boobs, get free formula?”

 “When I called my insurance company it took one phone call to get my breast pump,” says Krystal, who is BRCA 1 positive and had a prophylactic double mastectomy earlier this year, just a year and a half after her mother passed away from breast cancer.
 “No one questioned me; instead they told me my options and that I could pick the pump I wanted.
 Insurance companies and doctors are now pushing us to get tested for the BRCA gene.
-It’s not logical to me for them to push for a double mastectomy without offering a viable or affordable option for us to be able to feed our children after those procedures.”
+It’s not logical for them to push me for a double mastectomy without offering a viable or affordable option for us to be able to feed our children after those procedures.”

-According to the U.S. Surgeon General, families spend on average between $1,200 and $1,500 on formula during a baby’s first year, with some families spending much more.
+According to the U.S. Surgeon General, families spend on average between $1,200 and $1,500 on baby formula during a baby’s first year, with some families spending much more.

 “We spent over $6,000 on the formula for both our kids,” says Dr. Narmda Kumar.
 “It’s something we allocated for at the time and knew it was something we had to do, but it wasn’t a choice.”

-Dr. Narmda Kumar wanted to breastfeed her children for a full year, but after being diagnosed with breast cancer when her son was one month old, her only option was the formula.
+Dr. Narmda Kumar wanted to breastfeed her children for a full year, but after being diagnosed with breast cancer when her son was one month old, her only option was formula.

 “It’s crazy, four years later and I still can’t speak about it without crying,” says Narmda, tears streaming down her face.
 “I gave birth to both my kids naturally and the pain of stopping breastfeeding was the worst pain I’ve ever felt—chemo and cancer included.
 I hated having to stop.”